xdega/auto_route_app_scaffold/README.md

 - Browse/Edit the files in `screens/*` to modify tab content
 - Build a cool app! (now that you are armed with a powerful declarative routing system)

+**NOTE:** If you are using this as a template, you should first do a find/replace throughout the entire project directory to replace `auto_route_app_scaffold` with your chosen project/package name.

 ## Contributions Welcome!

 I built this simple project while learning how to implement routing via Auto Route.
 I wanted to share a minimal distillation of a working router for others